rmorshea/anysync/README.md

 test_sync()
 ```

-However, if we now call `work()` from an async context, the behavior changes.
+However, if we now call `work()` from an async context, the behavior changes:

 ```python
 import asyncio